KevinAst/svelte-native-forms/src/util/ui/tw-themes/README.md

 **tw-themes** object, with the same "theme order" as defined in it's [`Themes`] reference.

-This utility is typically used as a dev tool, however it can be used in production _(if you wish)_.
-Normally your app promotes a more sophisticated UI control for theme selection.
+You can easily wrap this utility into a sophisticated UI control and/or choose to build your own.

 **API:**